dreispt/oetor/README.md

 Quickstart full installation
 ---------------------------

-For an easy and quick start run:
+If you just want to quickly install OpenERP in your system, use the quickinstall feature:

     /opt/openerp/oetor quickstart

-This will install all system dependencies needed, including a PostgreSQL server, download v7 latest nightly build and create a `server1` OpenERP instance.
-It can be started with:
+This will install the system dependencies needed, including PostgreSQL, download v7 latest nightly build and create an OpenERP instance named `server1`.

+To start the server type:

     /opt/openerp/server1/normbot start